 - Broccoli Pesto Dipping Sauce (roasted broccoli blended with store-bought pesto sauce)

 No joke, these sauces are so simple to make and take the pizza experience to the next level!
 Not to mention, two are white creamy sauces that have no butter, cream, or flour in it.

-- In a large pan. saute onions in olive oil for 8-10 minutes.
+In a large pan, saute onions in olive oil for 8-10 minutes.
 Add a pinch of salt.
-Add garlic, combine and sauté for 30 seconds.
-Remove from pan, put into the food processor bowl.
+Add garlic and sauté for 30 seconds.
+Remove ingredients from the pan and put them into the food processor bowl.

 After you make the garlic parmesan cauliflower sauce, divide it into two bowls.
 Add 2-3 Tbsp buffalo sauce to one bowl and mix it in.
 That is all it takes to make the zesty buffalo cauliflower sauce!

 Of course, I tested the sauces first on my pizza-loving fiance, and his favorite is the Zesty Buffalo Cauliflower sauce.
 He loves anything spicy or with a zip.
 So, if you want sauce with a kick– go for this one!

 When I served it, I poured a little extra buffalo sauce on top so no one would get confused and think they were getting the garlic parmesan cauliflower sauce.